-In late November, Trinity School of Medicine collaborated with the St. Vincent and the Grenadines Medical Association and a number of other local entities, to host the second annual Forensic and the Law Symposium, specifically examining the intersection of the two titular topics.
+In late November, Trinity School of Medicine collaborated with the St. Vincent and the Grenadines Medical Association, the St. Vincent Bar Association, and a number of other local entities, to host the second annual Forensic and the Law Symposium, specifically examining the intersection of the two titular topics.
 There was heavy student participation in the event, up to and including a session that better-prepared and helped satisfy requirements US physicians need to provide the best possible care in instances of suspected abuse in child patients at an emergency department.
 In the words of Dean Adkison, "The symposium was part of three intensive days of research and discussion on campus.
 And while for most of our graduates, the focus will remain on patients and providing care throughout their career, the students seemed to particularly appreciate another applied field of research for their developing expertise."

 A team of professionals in the fields of medicine, forensic sciences, and the law traveled from a number of countries around North, South, and Central America to take part in the educational symposium.
 Among the audience were forensic pathologists, DNA analysts, medical examiners, lawyers, police officers, clerical staff from the local constabulary, doctors, medical students, nurses, and insurance officials.